SelinGungor/Fall2017Swe573/README.md

 ### Introduction

 Hello!
-This is Selin, the sailor and an engineer!
+This is Selin, the sailor and the engineer!

 I created this repository for Fall 2017 Swe573 course form Bogazici University